 Pathophysiology of Spider Angioma

 Spider angiomas occur as a result of the dilation of preexisting vessels.
-It is not a vascular proliferations.
+It is not a vascular proliferation.
+That means new vessels are not formed, only preexisting vessels dilate.

 The exact cause of the spider nevus is not clear.
 States of estrogen-excess such as pregnancy and liver disease have been associated with spider angiomas.